-Cloud storage services are a hybrid of on- and off-premise components.
-For backup, the IT organization has on-premise control of software and, optionally, hardware, coupled with leveraging off-premise services or infrastructure (massive data centers housing powerful computer, network and storage resources).
-Cloud backup services are charged back to the customer on a consumption basis -- based on capacity, bandwidth or seat.
+Cloud storage services can be a mixture of on- and off-premises components.
+For backup, the IT organization could have on-premises control of software and, optionally, hardware, coupled with off-premises services or infrastructure (massive data centers housing powerful computer, network and storage resources).
+Cloud backup services are charged back to the customer on a consumption basis -- depending on capacity, bandwidth or seat.

 Cloud backup considerations

 Every cloud has a silver lining, and in the case of cloud-based backup, there are several benefits.
-Both cloud backup technology approaches are convenient because the information can be accessed from any Internet-connected device; information can be more easily shared; it has built-in security; and digital information is easier to manage, search, retrieve and transfer.
+Cloud backup technology approaches are convenient because the information can be accessed from any internet-connected device; it can be more easily shared; it has built-in security; and digital information is easier to manage, search, retrieve and transfer.
 There may also be some cost and/or budgeting advantages to outsourcing all or a piece of the backup storage.

 Cloud data backup advantages

 There are several advantages to using cloud backup.
 They include:

 - Efficiency and reliability.
 Cloud providers utilize state-of-the-art technology, such as disk-based backup, compression, encryption, data deduplication, server virtualization, storage virtualization, application-specific protection and more in Statement on Auditing Standards 70-certified data centers.
 In addition to the security that accompanies their certification, many providers offer 24/7 monitoring, management and reporting -- features and capabilities that may not be afforded by many companies otherwise.
 Furthermore, there's no need to worry about upgrades, migrations or technology obsolescence; the burden of the backup infrastructure lies with the service provider.